Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 Photo by Pixta

-Sumida Park, located just a short walk from Asakusa Station along the Sumida River, is famous for its beautiful cherry blossom viewing.
+Sumida Park, located just a short walk from Asakusa Station along the Sumida River, is famous for its stunning cherry blossoms.

-While walking along the river and enjoying the stunning cherry trees as their blossoms fall into the water is a wonderful experience, we also recommend chartering a pleasure boat for a unique view of the trees from the river.
-Additionally, the nearby Tokyo Skytree offers a striking contrast between the old and the new in the cityscape.
+While walking along the river to see the blossoms drift onto the water is a wonderful experience, we also recommend chartering a pleasure boat (yakatabune).
+It offers a unique perspective of the trees from the river.

 yoyogi park cherry blossoms